 Keep calm , Stay quiet and have phuchka

-Jethu shared with me the trick that if you are planning for a huge number of Phuchkas at one time, then go for smaller sizes and less of tamarind water.
-Smaller size means you don’t have to open the mouth that much and less tamarind water means less filling up of the stomach.
+Jethu, my uncle, shared with me the trick that if you are planning for a huge number of phuchkas at one time, then go for smaller sizes and less tamarind water.
+Smaller size means you don’t have to open the mouth that much, and less tamarind water means less filling up of the stomach.

-It will be a futile exercise to pin down one particular phuchka walla who sells the best phuchka of the town and can be called the Phuchka king.
-Everyone has their own preferences and a battle line can be easily drawn on who is the best.
-There are many good ones who can be the best on their day, however there are certain areas and certain phuchkawallas who have earned their name and reputation for being the best.
+It will be a futile exercise to pin down one particular phuchka walla who sells the best phuchka in the town and can be called the Phuchka king.
+Everyone has their own preferences, and a battle line can be easily drawn on who is the best.
+There are many good ones who can be the best on their day; however, there are certain areas and certain phuchkawallas who have earned their name and reputation for being the best.

 Best Kolkata Phuchka 3